sachmilan1/OntarioTechnicalSolutions/README.md

 _Tables.java_

-This class is responsible for creating essential database tables when the app starts â€” specifically, the Users table.
+This class is responsible for creating essential database tables when the app starts” specifically, the Users table.
 It checks if the table already exists, and only creates it if needed.

 -Connects to the SQLite database using our ConnectionProvider.